Clark Street (Chicago): Points of interest

 From the intersection with Ashland Avenue south to Ainslie Street, Clark Street passes through the Andersonville Commercial Historic District.
 Graceland Cemetery is on the east side of Clark Street from Montrose Avenue to its entrance at Irving Park Road.
 The Metro concert hall is located at 3730 North Clark Street, 11/2 blocks north of Addison Street.
 At the intersection of Clark and Addison is Wrigley Field, home of the Chicago Cubs baseball team and also occasionally used as a concert venue.
 Another commercial strip on Clark Street stretches from Diversey Parkway south to Armitage Avenue.
 2122 North Clark Street was the site of the Saint Valentine's Day massacre, although the building no longer stands.
 Further to the south, Clark Street borders Lincoln Park for 0.6 miles until it reaches North Avenue and the Chicago History Museum.
-The street then passes through the Near North Side, where in the River North neighborhood it passes the Rock N Roll McDonald's and the Rainforest Cafe.
+The street then passes through the Near North Side, where in the River North neighborhood it passes the Rock N Roll McDonald's.
 Then it continues over the Chicago River at the Clark Street Bridge and through the Loop, where it passes the Thompson Center and its Monument with Standing Beast.
-Clark Street continues between City Hall and the Daley Center and on to its termination at Cermak Road.
+Clark Street continues between the City Hall-County Building and the Daley Center and on to its termination at Cermak Road.

-Transit
+Transportation

-The CTA 22 bus offers 24/7 service down Clark St from Howard St. to Harrison St. In addition it touches the "L" at Howard, Addison, Belmont, Clark/Division, Clark/Lake, LaSalle/Van Buren, LaSalle, & Cermak-Chinatown.
+The CTA's 22 Clark bus route offers 24/7 service down Clark Street from Howard Street to Harrison Street; northbound buses travel along Dearborn Street from Polk Street to Walton Street (Washington Square Park).
+The route also provides connections to the "L" at Howard, Addison, Belmont, Clark/Division, Clark/Lake, LaSalle/Van Buren, and LaSalle.

+South of Polk Street, CTA bus route 24 is the sole CTA bus route along Clark Street (along with Pace bus routes 850, 851, and 855) before leaving at Archer Avenue east of Cermak–Chinatown station.